Ten benefits of using trekking poles

 5. Helpful during river crossings

 I call the trekking poles my extended arms or my four-wheel drive.
 They have been instrumental during crossing streams or rivers to help keep balance and make big leaps.
-They are also great to keep your while wading in swift rivers, proding for shallow parts to get to the other side safe and dry.
+They are also great for keeping your while wading in swift rivers, proding for shallow parts to get to the other side safely and dry.

 6. Keeping spider webs, prickly bushes and branches, away